signag/Hybrid-Car-Consumption-Monitor/docs/influxDBDataSchema.md

 | _measuerement          | "consumption"
 | **field keys**         |
 | energy                 | for decharging or charging of electric energy
+| startcharging          | for charging of electric energy.
+Specifies the time (as int in ns) when charging started
 | fuel                   | for fuel consumption
 | **field value**        |
 | _value                 | value depending on field